Polyhistor/bigquery-airbyte-dbt-dagster-postgress-stack-for-ecom-client/README.md

+# E-com Data Engineering Project

-# This project aims to extract data from an e-commerce website and prepare data for data scientists.
+This project aims to extract data from an e-commerce website and prepare data for data scientists.